Anurag1208/Games/README.md

 # Games
-It has 2 games namely snake game and a pong game.
-But thet are not in their finished version but only a python file. and these games are just at scratch.
+It has 4 games namely snake game a pong game and a cross the road game.
+I made these games to understand and implement OOPS in python.